-Midway through the interview phase of the study, I located a short article (Strachanbe published by the United Kingdom's Royal College of Nursing, to standardise practice in relation to fasting.
-The guidelines were based on a Cochrane Systematic transcript relates to this article.
+Midway through the interview phase of the study, I located a short article (Strachan-Bennett, 2005) which alerted the reader to new nursing guidelines that were soon to be published by the United Kingdom's Royal College of Nursing, to standardise practice in relation to fasting.
+The guidelines were based on a Cochrane Systematic Review, and hence were viewed as credible.
+The following portion of an interview transcript relates to this article.